-On average, a minute of session recording and replay consumes 100kB of storage space.
-This is also the required amount of upstream bandwidth from the client system to the Dynatrace servers that will be consumed.
+On average, a minute of session recording and replay consumes 100 KB of storage space.
+This is also the required amount of upstream bandwidth from the client system to the Dynatrace servers that is consumed.
 However, this value can't be guaranteed because it depends on the web application.
 Applications with very frequent DOM changes, big initial sizes, or heavy usage of IFrames can create large amounts of data.

 Data transmission and OneAgent

-Ensure that you're using OneAgent version 1.169 or above, because it supports a high volume of beacon transmission.
+Ensure that you're using OneAgent version 1.169+ because it supports a high volume of beacon transmission.